jaime-rodriguez-art/Pico-Ducky-GUI/README.md

 <div align="center">
   <strong>Universal raspberry pi pico gui that runs your python scripts from html files.</strong>

-  (ducky script is configure for windows but can easily be changed for other operating systems)
+  (payload tested on windows but can easily be changed for other operating systems)

 </div>